Rokem/TTS_PF_Bestiary_1/README.md

 # INTRODUCTION

-Were you a fan of my custom figurine but too lazy to make your own pawns?
+Were you a fan of my custom figurine mod but too lazy to make your own pawns?
 Well now you don't have to!
-Presenting Rokem's Pathfinder Bestiary #1 Pawn Pack using my [custom figurine model](https://steamcommunity.com/sharedfiles/filedetails/?id=891993501) specially sized for 1x1 grids!
+Now presenting Rokem's Pathfinder Bestiary #1 Pawn Pack using my [custom figurine model](https://steamcommunity.com/sharedfiles/filedetails/?id=891993501) specially sized for 1x1 grids!

 I have searched far and wide for the original high-res image of every single pawn in this pack.
 Unfortunately, I could not find high-quality versions of some tokens, and I either had to use a lower-res image or use a different image entirely.
 Because of this, this pack is not a 100% 1-to-1 recreation of the original Paizo box.
 In addition to sourcing high-res images wherever possible, I also added full transparency to every image and minimized cropping as much as possible.
 For wide images (dragons for example), I used the 2x1 wide base token so you may fully enjoy these beasts in all their majesty!